 Outshining Thoughts!

 Yall.
 I have been on a wild ride these past months.
 A more accurate way to say it might be I have stepped off a particular kind of ride.
-Or god/nature has gently removed me from of a particular kind of ride.
+Or god/nature has gently removed me from a particular kind of ride.
 It certainly does not feel like I have elected this, because I couldn’t have even imagined it was possible!

 It’s not possible to describe what it feels like.
 Serenity is a word that can point to it, but it’s much more alive feeling than that.
 Not identifying with my thoughts might be a buddhist way of saying it, but that sounds boring or dry and this is more fascinating than anything else that has happened so far in my life.